Miami Child Pornography Attorney

 Child pornography crimes can vary in form and severity – as can the penalties imposed on these offenses.
 The consequences of a child pornography conviction can include incarceration, fines, and mandatory registration as a sex offender, among others.
 If you or a loved one were accused of a pornographic crime involving a minor, our lawyers will review your case, all evidence that has been collected, examine witnesses and law enforcement officials, and construct the best possible legal defense to help you fight your charges.

-Contact a Miami child pornography attorney at our firm for assistance fighting any of the following types of allegations:
+Contact our firm for assistance fighting any of the following types of allegations:

 - Possession of child pornography